Daily Living on a Grief Journey

 Important Emotions to Pay Attention To

-I am writing this lens during the holiday season.
+This was written during the holiday season.
 I tell you this because I am in charge of a Christmas program at our school.
 When planning for this year's program, I simply could not remember what we had done last year.
 It was a blank.
 My boss started giving me some clues and a few details came to me but it wasn't until two weeks later in another conversation I really started to remember what we did last year.
 Why?
 Because I was on auto-pilot the previous year.
 I was doing what I was supposed to do and expected to do and did it well but not with a full heart.
 This is just one incident I experienced, there were several more but don't worry about them because when we are under duress, your brain just does what it thinks you can handle and you discard unimportant information and continue on with the true tasks at hand.
 There is a lot of information out there about memory loss and grief so please learn more about it.

 I never knew this about losing a loved one before; in the days leading up to a special date the anxiety is overwhelming.
 It can start a few days before, it can start a month before, a week before, it can hit you blindsided, but what I found was that it was always worse in the days before the special date, and the special date went by rather smoothly.
 It was a huge relief when the day was over, only to have your mind figure out what the next "big one" would be and start dealing with it.
 It is helpful to have a way to express your anxiety so it doesn't get the best of you.